batikansosun/SecureTextField/README.md

  * Set number of circle  in IB or programmatically.

- # :octocat: Installation And :metal: Usage
+ # :octocat: Installation  :metal: Usage
 ---

  * Download and drop /SecureTextField folder in your project.